 Her departure after serving a two-year term means the City Council will have two spots up for grabs in the next election; Councilman Kevin Dowling is running for Alameda County supervisor.

 Gonzales, 59, said she and her domestic partner were looking for a home in San Diego or Riverside to be closer to an ailing relative.
-She said the process involved in such a relocation, as well as recent shoulder-replacement surgery, makes it "impossible
+She said the process involved in such a relocation, as well as recent shoulder-replacement surgery, makes it "impossible to do the hard work" required of a board member.

 "You reach a certain age, and your responsibilities change toward family members," she said.